chaynHQ/little-window/README.md

 - As in the above screenshot, each message can be given a `time delay` in the payload of `slow` (5secs) or `superslow` (8secs) to slow down the speed of a given bot response.
 The standard speed is 1.5secs.

 # Support Us
 Little Window is created by Chayn a global volunteer network with over 400 volunteers from 15 countries.
 If you like what you see and you want to join our team of volunteers get in touch.
-Or you can [donate](https://www.paypal.me/chaynhq); all proceeds go to improving Soul Medicine and building more tools and resources at ChaynHQ.
+Or you can [donate](https://www.paypal.me/chaynhq); all proceeds go to improving Little Window and building more tools and resources at ChaynHQ.